2amigos/yii2-usuario/docs/installation/configuration-options.md

 #### twoFactorAuthenticationForcedPermissions (type: `array`, default: `[]`)

 The list of permissions for which two factor authentication is mandatory.
+This enforcement is done only at login stage.
+In order to perform the check in every action you must configure a filter into your config file like this:

+use Da\User\Filter\TwoFactorAuthenticationEnforceFilter;
+...
+'on beforeAction' => function() {
+        Yii::$app->controller->attachBehavior(
+            'enforceTwoFactorAuthentication',[
+                'class' => TwoFactorAuthenticationEnforceFilter::class,
+                'except' => ['login', 'logout','account','two-factor', 'two-factor-enable'],
+            ]
+        );
+    },
+...
+This will redirect the user to her account page until the two factor authentication is enabled.

 #### enableGdprCompliance (type: `boolean`, default: `false`)